rasmusfreund/bioinf-prog-course/book/chapters/06_controlling_behavior.md

     print("Smiles, everyone has room for bags")

 if bus_seats < passengers / 3:
-    print("General dissatisfaction, some swearing")
+    print("General dissatisfaction, some swearing too")
 ```

-Try to change the values of `bus_seats`, `passengers` and `bags` and see how the program adapts.
+Try to change the values of `bus_seats`, `passengers` and `bags` and see how execution of the program changes.

-You have probably realized that the if-statements control which print statements that are evaluated.
-A statement nested under an if-statement is only evaluated if the expression between the `if` keyword and the `:` reduces to `True`.
-If the expression between the `if` and `:` reduces to a value other than `True` or `False` then Python will interpret zero and empty values (like `0` and `''`) as `False` and all other non-zero and non-empty values as `True`.
+You have probably realized that the if-statements control which print-statements that are evaluated.
+A statement nested under an if-statement is only evaluated if the expression between the `if` keyword and the `:` reduces to a value Python considers as *true*.
+This does not happen if the expression between the `if` and `:` reduces to a value Python considers *false*.

+Remind yourself that when asked to evaluate something as true or false, Python will interpret zero and empty values (like `0` and `''`) as `False` and all other non-zero and non-empty values as `True`.

 #### Exercise
 Which of the following letters are printed: A, B, C, D, E, F, G. Make up your mind before you write and run the code.